imgflo/imgflo-server/README.md

 Developing and running locally
 ==========================
-Note: imgflo has only been tested on GNU/Linux systems.
+Note: imgflo-server has only been tested on GNU/Linux systems.

 _Root is not needed_ for any of the build.

 Pre-requisites